 Here’s what my business/client list looks like:

 Earnings and expenses are tracked by connecting your bank account(s) to the app.
 I absolutely love this because rather than only having a tracked total income from all sources (Stride Tax) and then having to manually do the breakdown for taxes, Hurdlr does this automatically.
-It also lets you view your earnings to expenses, earnings before and after estimated taxes, on an annual, quarterly, and all time breakdown.
+It also lets you view your earnings to expenses, earnings before and after estimated taxes, on an annual, quarterly, monthly, and all time breakdown.
 You always know what you earned and through which business and/or client, and you always know what your estimated taxes will be.

 Whereas Hurdlr is a complete bookkeeping service, which may be a bit to learn for someone new to being self-employed, I truly think it’s worth it.
 Utilize the free version to learn your way around, keep it free if you’re self-employment is part-time and upgrade to premium if you go full-time.
 For those who have been self-employed a while and are looking for better services, give Hurdlr a shot.
 It’s well worth it, no matter the industry you’re in.
 And don’t forget, the paid plans are a tax deduction!